Skip to content

 });

-Fragment sources are provided as a Record<string, string>; the runtime sanitizes them on load.
+Fragment sources are provided as a Record<string, string>; the runtime sanitizes them on load, cross-validates each fill against the host’s slots, and resolves the fills into the slots they key.

 1. Full health (80/100): data-if="health < 50" evaluates to false — warnings hidden.
 Fragment API sets color to green.